Runtime coverage and troubleshooting for Amazon ECS clusters - Amazon GuardDuty

 • INSTANCE_ID

-• To find the detectorId for your account and current Region, see the Settings page in the https://console.aws.amazon.com/guardduty/ console, or run the ListDetectors API
+• To find the detectorId for your account and current Region, see the Settings page in the https://console.aws.amazon.com/guardduty/ console, or run the ListDetectors API.

 aws guardduty --region us-east-1 get-coverage-statistics --detector-id 12abc34d567e8fa901bc2d34e56789f0 --statistics-type COUNT_BY_COVERAGE_STATUS --filter-criteria '{"FilterCriterion":[{"CriterionKey":"ACCOUNT_ID", "FilterCondition":{"EqualsValue":"123456789012"}}] }'

-Configuring coverage status change notifications
+Coverage status change with EventBridge notifications

 The coverage status of your Amazon ECS cluster might appear as Unhealthy.
 To know when the coverage status changes, we recommend you to monitor the coverage status periodically, and troubleshoot if the status becomes Unhealthy.
 Alternatively, you can create an Amazon EventBridge rule to receive a notification when the coverage status changes from either Unhealthy to Healthy or otherwise.
 By default, GuardDuty publishes this in the EventBridge bus for your account.